 It is the responsibility of the manager to provide the right match between quality and price.
 This relationship of quality and price is very important.
-Japan's economic recovery and rise to the position of the world's number one position in electronics and automobiles is the result of its winning combination of the best quality which competitors can't match and at the process which competitors can't match and at the process which competitors can't beat.
+Japan's economic recovery and rise to the position of the world's number one position in electronics and automobiles is the result of its winning combination of the best quality which competitors can't match and at the process which competitors can't beat.